nrwl/workshop-nx-labs/ngrx/lab-7.md

   * `entities$`
   * `isLoading$`
   * `error$`
-4. Implement a `loadTicketById(ticketId)` public method that dispatches a LoadTicket action.

-> Be sure to register the Facade as a service within the `tickets-state.module.ts`!
+Be sure to register the Facade as a service within the `tickets-state.module.ts`!
 And don't forget to add this service to the library barrel/Public API.

+> Be prepared to talked about why it should be in the barrel.

 ##### In `ticket-details.component.ts`